DevopsArtFactory/goployer/README.md

         max_price: 0.2
         spot_instance_type: one-time # one-time or persistent

+    # MixedInstancesPolicy
+    # You can set autoscaling mixedInstancePolicy to use on demand and spot instances together.
+    # if mixed_instance_policy is set, then `instance_market_options` will be ignored.
+    mixed_instances_policy:
+      enabled: true

+      # instance type list to override the instance types in launch template.
+      override_instance_types:
+        - c5.large
+        - c5.xlarge

+      # Proportion of on-demand instances.
+      # By default, this value  will be 100 which means no spot instance.
+      on_demand_percentage: 20

+      # spot_allocation_strategy means in what strategy you want to allocate spot instances.
+      # options could be either `lowest-price` or `capacity-optimized`.
+      # by default, `low-price` strategy will be applied.
+      spot_allocation_strategy: lowest-price

+      # The number of spot instances pool.
+      # This will be set among instance types in `override` fields
+      # This will be valid only if the `spot_allocation_strategy` is low-price.
+      spot_instance_pools: 3

+      # Spot price.
+      # By default, on-demand price will be automatically applied.
+      spot_max_price: 0.3

   # block_devices is the list of ebs volumes you can use for ec2
     # device_name is required
     # If you do not set volume_size, it would be 16.
     # If you do not set volume_type, it would be gp2.